-Impact Investing and social enterprise: Mission-driven leaders are uniquely positioned to deliver innovative social change when provided with enterprise level investment.
-Social impact investors are doing just that; thinking beyond donations to close the “philanthropic gap” and investing in social enterprises or impact-focused funds, with the intent to create measurable social benefits alongside a financial return.
-We prepare mission-driven organizations and entrepreneurs for investment readiness and we help funders identify and assess social enterprise development and investment opportunities.
+Impact investing and social enterprise: Social enterprises are uniquely positioned to deliver innovative social change when provided with enterprise level investment.
+Social impact investors are doing just that; thinking beyond donations to close the “philanthropic gap” and investing in social enterprises or impact-focused funds, with the intent to create measurable social benefits alongside a financial return. investment opportunities.

 What is Impact Investing?